+a.
 A 1-hour average concentration not to be exceeded more than once every three years on the average.

-A 4-day average concentration not to be exceeded more than once every three years on average.

-An instantaneous concentration not to be exceeded at any time.

-c. d.
-A 24-hour average not to be exceeded at any time.

-Criteria are calculated using the Aluminum Criteria Calculator V.2.0 that is published in EPA's "Final Aquatic Water Quality Criteria for Aluminum e.
-2018" (EPA-822-R-1-001).
-Default criteria values were calculated for EPA Level II ecoregions and are applicable in the absence of water body or sitespecific water quality data.
-The freshwater default acute criterion in the Western Cordillera ecoregion is 288 μg/L, 630 μg/L is the default acute criterion in the Marine West Coast Forest ecoregion, and 1400 μg/L is the default acute criterion in the Cold Desert ecoregion.
-The freshwater default chronic criterion in the Western Cordillera ecoregion is 180 μg/L, 302 μg/L is the default chronic criterion in the Marine West Coast Forest ecoregion, and 720 μg/L is the default chronic criterion in the Cold Desert ecoregion.
+- b.
+A 4-day average concentration not to be exceeded more than once every three years on average. - An instantaneous concentration not to be exceeded at any time. c. d. - A 24-hour average not to be exceeded at any time. - Criteria are calculated using the Aluminum Criteria Calculator V.2.0 that is published in EPA's "Final Aquatic Water Quality Criteria for Aluminum 2018" (EPA-822-R-1-001).
+The freshwater default acute criterion of 510 μ g/L is applicable in western Washington and 820 μ g/L is the applicable default acute criterion in eastern Washington.
+The freshwater default chronic criterion of 270 μ g/L is the applicable default criterion in western e.
+Washington and 480 μg/L is the applicable default chronic criterion in eastern Washington.
+The boundaries for eastern and western Washington are defined in WAC 222-16-010.
 The default criterion is used in the absence of concurrently sampled pH, hardness, and dissolved organic carbon for a site-specific location or water body.
+Criteria calculated using concurrently sampled pH, hardness, and dissolved organic carbon for a specific water body. - specific location or water body.
 Criteria calculated using concurrently sampled pH, hardness, and dissolved organic carbon for a specific water body supersede the default criteria.
-The aluminum criteria are based on aluminum toxicity studies where aluminum was analyzed using total recoverable analytical methods.
-Washington may utilize total recoverable analytical methods to implement the criteria.
-For characterizing ambient waters, Washington may also utilize, as scientifically appropriate and as allowable by state and federal regulations, analytical methods that measure the bioavailable fraction of aluminum (e.g., utilizing a less aggressive initial acid digestion, such as to a pH of approximately 4 or lower, that includes the measurement of amorphous aluminum hydroxide yet minimizes the measurement of mineralized forms of aluminum such as aluminum silicates associated with suspended sediment particles or clays).
-Washington shall use measurements of total recoverable aluminum where required by federal regulations.

 These ambient criteria in the table are for the dissolved fraction.
 The cyanide criteria are based on the weak acid dissociable method.
 The metals criteria may not be used to calculate total recoverable effluent limits unless the seasonal partitioning of the dissolved to total metals in the ambient water are known.
-When this information is absent, these metals criteria shall be applied as total recoverable values, determined by back-calculation, using the known.
 When this information is absent, these metals criteria shall be applied as total recoverable values, determined by back-calculation, using the conversion factors incorporated in the criterion equations.
 Metals criteria may be adjusted on a site-specific basis when data are made available to the department clearly demonstrating the effective use of the water effects ratio approach established by USEPA, as generally guided by the procedures in USEPA Water Quality Standards Handbook, December 1983, as supplemented or replaced by USEPA or ecology.
-The adjusted site-specific criteria are not in effect until they have been incorporated into this chapter and approved by EPA.
+The adjusted site specific criteria are not in effect until they have been incorporated into this chapter and approved by EPA.
 Information which is used to develop effluent limits based on applying metals partitioning studies or the water effects ratio approach shall be identified in the permit fact sheet developed pursuant to WAC 173-220-060 or 173-226-110, as appropriate, and shall be made available for the public comment period required pursuant to WAC 173-220-050 or 173-226-130(3), as appropriate.
 Ecology has developed supplemental guidance for conducting water effect ratio studies.
 Marine conversion factors (CF) which were used for calculating dissolved metals concentrations are given below.
-Conversion factors are applicable to the both acute and chronic criteria for all metals excent mercury.
-The CF for mercury was amplied to the acute criterion only and is not applicable to the both acute and chronic criteria for all metals except mercury.
-The CF for mercury was applied to the acute criterion only and is not applicable to the chronic criterion.
+Conversion factors are applicable to the chronic criterion.
 Conversion factors are already incorporated into the criteria in the table.
-Dissolved criterion = criterion x CF h.
-Acute criterion = (CF)(e^{(0.9789[ln(hardness)]-4.189)}).
-Conversion factor (CF) is hardness dependent.
-CF is calculated for other hardnesses as follows:
+Dissolved criterion = criterion x CF f. - chronic criterion.
+Conversion factors are already incorporated into the criteria in the table.
+Dissolved criterion = criterion x CF

 Metal CF

+wictal

 Arsenic 1.000

 Cadmium 0.994

 Chromium 0.993

 (VI)

 Copper 0.83

 Lead 0.951

 Mercury 0.85

 Nickel 0.990

-Nickel Selenium 0.998
+Selenium Silver 0.998

 Silver 0.85

 Zinc 0.946